OfferZen-Community/make-robots-iot/info_and_tips.md

 * You can quickly and easily print the list of all Spheros with their details by running `print-sphero-list` in the terminal.

-* Don't spend too much time in Sphero-CLI! :) It's just there to teach you Sphero commands.
+* Don't spend too much time in Sphero-CLI! :) It's just there to try out Sphero commands.

 #### Controlling Sphero